pmip4/UCL_curated_ESGF_replica/README.md

 For some instances, the files are not direct downloads from the ESGF, but slightly altered ones to conform to the requirements of the Climate Variability Diagnostics Package.

-The majority of the files sourced from CEDA's ESGF replica at on the JASMIN machine.
-There is a virtual directory that contains nothing but symbolic links.
-It is downloaded and updated by running the following commmand from the location of this README.

-  rsync -avzL jasmin-xfer1.ceda.ac.uk:workspace_ucfaccb/virtual_ESGF_replica/ curated_ESGF_replica

 There is a special addition, which is C20-Reanalysis.
 This is actually an observationally based reanalysis product, so has no experimnet name associated with.
 It is added into the historical simulatio deck.

 There have been a couple of manual edits since to remove inconsistencies in the downloaded data.
 These were